 Images of the enCIFer interface on the Editor view with syntax issues highlighted and the Visualiser view

-enCIFer is available to the scientific community free of charge.
+EnCIFer is available to the scientific community, free of charge, as a part of Mercury.
 Please note that as a free service, CCDC may be unable to provide support for enCIFer.